gurmanbh/chennai-registered-deaths-excess-mortality/readme.md

 ----------

 ## Chennai's Factor
-For the period between April 27, 2020 and May 04, 2021, Chennai recorded the following numbers
+As per data pulled on June 9, for the period between April 27, 2020 and May 04, 2021, Chennai recorded the following numbers

 - Registered Deaths: 83,153
 - Reported COVID Deaths:  4,879